 - A review tab showing who checked the file, when, and what assumptions were made.

-The schema should be consistent each year.
+Keep the schema consistent year over year.
 At minimum, normalize location, date, employee name, employee ID, role, charged tips, declared cash tips, service charges, charge receipts, gross food and beverage receipts, payroll earning code, source file, source page or report reference, and reviewer note.
-The point is not to make the worksheet elaborate.
-The point is to make the annual filing review reproducible.
+The goal is not an elaborate worksheet — it is a reproducible annual filing review.

 Make the year-end file ready for filing, review, and repeat use